-- CRDN 1.1: Select indicators of program quality and/or customer service and measure achievement of objectives. - CRDN 2.7: Apply leadership skills to achieve desired outcomes. - CRDN 2.8: Demonstrate negotiation skills. - CRDN 3.9: Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources. - CRDN 3.10: Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups and individuals. - CRDN 4.1: Participate in management of human resources. - CRDN 4.2: Perform management functions related to safety, security and sanitation that affect employees, customers, patients, facilities and food. - CRDN 4.3: Conduct clinical and customer service quality management activities. - CRDN 4.5: Analyze quality, financial and productivity data for use in planning. - CRDN 4.6: Propose and use procedures as appropriate to the practice setting to promote sustainability, reduce waste and protect the environment - CRDN 4.7: Conduct feasibility studies for products, programs or services with consideration of costs and benefits. - CRDN 4.10: Analyze risk in nutrition and dietetics practice.
+CRDN 1.1: Select indicators of program quality and/or customer service and measure achievement of objectives.

+CRDN 2.7: Apply change management strategies to achieve desired outcomes.

+CRDN 3.13: Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources.

+CRDN 4.1: Participate in management of human resources (such as training and scheduling).

+CRDN 4.2: Perform management functions related to safety, security and sanitation that affect employees, customers, patients, facilities and food.

+CRDN 4.5: Analyze quality, financial and productivity data for use in planning.

+CRDN 4.6: Propose and use procedures as appropriate to the practice setting to promote sustainability, reduce waste and protect the environment

+CRDN 4.7: Conduct feasibility studies for products, programs or services with consideration of costs and benefits.

+CRDN 4.10: Analyze risk in nutrition and dietetics practice (such as risks to achieving set goals and objectives, risk management plan, or risk due to clinical liability or foodborne illness).